adblockplus/adblockplussbrowser/README.md

 Application Architecture
 ------------------------
-Adblock Plus for Samsung Internet has been built following the Clean Architecture Principle, [Repository Pattern][7], [MVVM Architecture][8] in the presentation layer as well as in the jetpack components.
+Adblock Plus for Samsung Browser has been built following the Clean Architecture Principle, [Repository Pattern][7], [MVVM Architecture][8] in the presentation layer as well as in the jetpack components.

 #### The app is comprised of the following modules:
 - app module contains the `Application` class, the launcher `Activity`, and the main `Activity` with the application navigation graph;